Blackfoot Crossing: Treaty 7

 The crossing became an important place in Canadian history when Treaty 7 was signed here between the native nations of what is now southern Alberta and the Canadian government on behalf of the Crown in 1877.
 It was also here that Crowfoot, chief of the Siksika, is believed to have died and been buried.
 As well, Poundmaker, a Cree chief who had been ceremonially adopted by Crowfoot to create peace between the Blackfoot and the Cree, was also buried here until being moved in 1967.
 In 1925 the traditional gathering site and the treaty signing site were declared National Historic Sites of Canada by the federal government's Historic Sites and Monuments Board of Canada.
 In 1972, the earthlodge village was also declared a national historic site.

 In 1977, Prince Charles visited the site to help commemorate the one hundredth anniversary of the treaty.
 After the success of this event the Siksika council wanted to build the site into a historical and tourist attraction and began fundraising and planning.
-In 2007 the historical park opened, which includes an interpretive centre; monuments to Poundmaker, Crowfoot, and Treaty 7; tipi remains; hiking trails; and the earthlodge village site.
+In 2007 the historical park opened, which includes an interpretive centre; monuments to Poundmaker, Crowfoot, and Treaty 7; teepee remains; hiking trails; and the earthlodge village site.